 I found the first through the recent Polo Ralph Lauren x Naiomi Glasses collaboration.
 They come in two variations, plain and embroidered, and in three colors (off-white, taupe brown, and washed blue).
 I don’t particularly like the pre-distressing on the washed blue version, but the other two have been my go-to on days when I don’t want to think about how to dress.
 They have a slightly higher rise, which makes them easier to team with sport coats, and enough room in the leg that you don’t look like John Tory.

 For bootcut jeans, Bryceland’s 893 features a high rise, square hip, flat seat, and a gently flared leg that sits comfortably over cowboy boots.
 It’s available in a brighter blue indigo denim (non-selvedge) and a Johnny Cash black sateen.
-The cut is inspired by vintage Lees, which Peter recently picked up on eBay (he tells me to look for the made-in-USA label and double-check measurements, as they’re definitely not vanity size).
+The cut is inspired by vintage Lees, which Peter recently picked up on eBay (he tells me to look for the made-in-USA label and double-check measurements, as they’re definitely not vanity sized).
 My friend Willy, pictured above, has also been into Wrangler’s bootcut.
 “They make me look like I’m 80% legs,” he told me.
 Wrangler’s online photos are not terribly inspiring, but when you see how Willy styles them, these $40 jeans become very tempting.

 Options: Polo Ralph Lauren x Naiomi Glasses, Resolute’s 710 and 711, Orslow 105 and 107, Full Count 0105, TCB 60s, Kaptain Sunshine 1930s straight leg, 3sixteen CS, Levi Vintage Clothing’s 1947 501s, Gustin (coming soon), 1980s and 90s Levi’s (check Wooden Sleepers), Bryceland’s 893, vintage made-in-USA Lees on eBay, and Wrangler Cowboy Cut bootcut.